A solution to the S8 tension through neutrino-dark matter interactions: Supplementary Information

-As mentioned in \cref{sec:model}, going beyond the simplest scenario with a constant value of the $\rm{u}_{\nu\rm{DM}}$ parameter, which describes interactions of all DM with neutrinos ($\hat{r}=1$), allows for easier reconciliation of the $\nu$DM scenario with data gathered across different perturbation scales.
-We now discuss this in more detail, together with the corresponding impact of these interactions on the matter power spectrum.
+Our main discussion focused on the most thoroughly studied scenario, which features a constant $\nu$DM cross-section, i.e., one independent of the early Universe's temperature, and single-component DM.
+However, relaxing these approximations allows a more straightforward reconciliation of the $\nu$DM scenario with data across various perturbation scales.
+We will now discuss this in more detail, along with the corresponding impact of these interactions on the matter power spectrum.

 A sample of such an impact relative to $\Lambda$CDM is shown in \cref{Fig:pk_ratio}.
 Interactions between neutrinos and DM suppress the matter power spectrum at small scales by altering the mass distribution.
-This is shown with the red solid line, obtained for a benchmark value of $\rm{log_{10}}\,\rm{u}_{\nu\rm{DM}} = -4.6$.
+This is shown with the red solid line, obtained for a benchmark value of $\rm{log_{10}}\,u_{\nu\rm{DM}} = -4.6$.
 The suppression is substantial (tens of percent) at scales of $k \sim 1~h/\textrm{Mpc}$, which are probed by WL data~\cite{DES:2021wwk}, and it grows even larger at smaller scales.

-The left panel also shows results for scenarios where only a fraction of DM interacts with neutrinos, as described by the parameter $\hat{r}$ defined in \cref{eq:rhat}.
+The left panel also shows results for scenarios where only a fraction of DM interacts with neutrinos, as described by the parameter $\hat{r}= \Omega_{\nu\rm{DM}}/\Omega_{\rm{DM}}$, where $\Omega_{\nu\rm{DM}}$ is the relic abundance of the interacting DM component and $\Omega_{\rm{DM}}$ corresponds to the total DM relic density.
 We consider three different fractions of interacting DM: $\hat{r} = 1$, $0.5$, and $0.1$.
 A smaller $\nu$DM fraction leads to a milder impact on the power spectrum, with noticeable effects emerging at larger values of $k$.
 In particular, the lines representing the relative spectra for $\hat{r}<1$ flatten at $k\gtrsim \textrm{a few}~h/\rm{Mpc}$; see also Ref.~\cite{Zu:2023rmc} for a similar discussion.
-In comparison, we also show the spectrum obtained for $\hat{r}=1$ but for a lower value of $\rm{log_{10}}\,\rm{u}_{\nu\rm{DM}} = -5$.
-Varying $\rm{u}_{\nu\rm{DM}}$ causes a large-scale suppression comparable to that caused by varying $\hat{r}$, though they still differ significantly at small scales.
+In comparison, we also show the spectrum obtained for $\hat{r}=1$ but for a lower value of $\rm{log_{10}}\,u_{\nu\rm{DM}} = -5$.
+Varying $u_{\nu\rm{DM}}$ causes a large-scale suppression comparable to that caused by varying $\hat{r}$, though they still differ significantly at small scales.
 The presence of a non-interacting cold DM component significantly weakens the impact of $\nu$DM scatterings on the spectrum observed at high $k$.